Table of Contents

 When false teeth become loose it is usually related to a change in the shape of your mouth.
 The best way to keep dentures in place when this happens is with one of many different denture adhesives that are sold at drug stores.

 These denture adhesives come in powder or a cream/paste form.
-They are applied to the underside of the denture plate and create a suction when placed into the mouth and seated in position.
-A very small amount of adhesive is required to provide all day hold.
+They are applied to the underside of the denture plate and create suction when placed into the mouth and seated in position.
+A very small amount of adhesive is required to provide an all-day hold.

 For an in-depth look at the best denture adhesives and how they work, click here.

-How To Get Used To Eating With New Dentures
+How Do You Get Used To Eating With New Dentures?

 Dentures will also allow you to speak clearly.
 That is because your lips and tongue will be able to properly form the sounds required to speak.
 With missing or no teeth to assist, words become slurred and difficult to understand as well as say to others.